naeem-bebit/naeem-bebit.github.io/_pages/contact.md

 author_profile: true
 ---

-Feel free to ask me on data science/machine learning or image processing by sending an email to [naeemhussien@gmail.com](mailto:naeemhussien@gmail.com) either directly or using the contact form below.
+Feel free to ask me on data science/machine learning or image processing by using the contact form below.

 I will get back to you as soon as possible! :)